-Wigtown Festival Company is excited to announce the nine Dumfries & Galloway businesses that will be taking part in our Spot-lit Literary Tourism Product Innovation Programme.
-The programme, starting this month, will run for a year and will support each of these local businesses to develop new literary tourism products, engaging with the region’s many literary assets from Robert Burns in Dumfries to Dorothy L Sayers in Gatehouse of Fleet.
+Nine Dumfries & Galloway businesses take part in our Spot-lit Literary Tourism Product Innovation Programme.
+The programme will support each of these local businesses to develop new literary tourism products, engaging with the region’s many literary assets from Robert Burns in Dumfries to Dorothy L Sayers in Gatehouse of Fleet.
 The programme includes financial investment as well as business mentoring for each of the participating businesses.
 Find out more about them below:

 Galloway Cycling Holidays